 Initially, a lot of web developers who develop WordPress Website must have thought – SQL injections, cross-site scripting, and other security vulnerabilities are just terms or studies to mention but today when we have whopping examples and statistics in front of us where business tycoons are also not spared from hacking attacks.
 An interesting and shocking fact is that Google each week blacklists around 20,000 websites due to malware and approximately 50,000 for phishing.
-Thus if you are really serious about WordPress website, then please pay attention to these shocking facts and start protecting and following the WordPress security best practices.
+Thus if you are really serious about the WordPress website, then please pay attention to these shocking facts and start protecting and following the WordPress security best practices.

 What are the reasons a hacker gets interested in your eCommerce website developed on WordPress?

-So, before we move to the guidelines of securing your WordPress Website, let’s learn the reasons and logistics behind hacking a website.
+So, before we move to the guidelines for securing your WordPress Website, let’s learn the reasons and logistics behind hacking a website.
 Some questions that instill our minds are like: Why would a hacker be engrossed to hack my Website?
 It’s just another simple website of my local business that is visited by hundreds of audiences, thus what will a hacker get out of it?
 But there can be many reasons for hackers.
 Of course the most obvious is the political connection (this is to defame the image etc. , but others can be quite devious in nature.
-Some do it for making money via fraudulent means, and this happens by means of malicious software where the website owner is unaware about this.
+Some do it for making money via fraudulent means, and this happens by means of malicious software where the website owner is unaware of this.
 And the repercussions on this can be highly dangerous and disastrous for a website.
-Take a glimpse of some facts to gain better insight on why and how the hackers steal your website’s data:
+Take a glimpse of some facts to gain better insight into why and how the hackers steal your website’s data:

 - 29% were hacked by breaching the WordPress Theme that the website is using

-- 22% Websites were hacked via the security breach in the WordPress Plugins that the Website is using
+- 22% of Websites were hacked via the security breach in the WordPress Plugins that the Website is using

 - Finally, there are some 8% that were hacked because they had a weak password

 Kindly go through the entire article where you will find some great security tips to secure your eCommerce business.
-These tips will help you in making a right decision in terms of security and malware protection so that your eCommerce should not suffer.
+These tips will help you in making the right decision in terms of security and malware protection so that your eCommerce should not suffer.
 Have a look at a few below:

 Securing a WordPress Website from harsh security geeks

 Well, they aren’t that harsh, it will be quite rude to say this, but yes the damage done by them is big enough to ruin the website’s performance on the web.
-Although to combat these there are somewhat more complex WordPress security tips that usually involve installing a plugin, tweaking a few files/data here and there and in common be ready for the likelihood to break the stuff.
+Although to combat these there are somewhat more complex WordPress security tips that usually involve installing a plugin, tweaking a few files/data here and there, and in common be ready for the likelihood to break the stuff.
 See some quick tips in this section:

 - Try to limit the login attempts